OpenZeppelin/defender-templates/defender/bridge-automation/README.md

 - Check the box for **I’ve written down the secret key** and select **Close**

 ### Relayer Setup
-- In your [Defender account](https://defender.openzeppelin.com/), select the Relay tab on the left hand side and click on **Create Relayer**
+- In your [Defender account](https://defender.openzeppelin.com/), select the Relay tab on the left-hand side and click on **Create Relayer**
 - Specify a name for your Relayer, connect to the Arbitrum network, and then click on **Create**
 - Click on your newly created Relayer, select the settings gear icon and click on **Clone to another network** and select **Mainnet** as the network
 - You should now have two Relayers in your Defender account with the same address, but different networks (one on Arbitrum Mainnet and one on Ethereum Mainnet)